Shuning0312/Shuning0312.github.io/index.md

 ---

 ## About Me
+Nice to meet you!

 I am a M.S. student at Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences.
-Nice to meet you!

 This is my brief cv.

 ## Research Interests
 - **Blockchain:** Web 3.0, Consensus Algorithm, Data Element Market Construction, Privacy protection, Homomorphic encryption
-- **AI:** Game Theory, Game Theory Algorithms[Q-Learning...], Reinforcement Learning
+- **Theoretical Exploration:** Computer Science and Game Theory, Auction Theory, Game Theory Algorithms[Q-Learning...], Reinforcement Learning

 ## Current work
 - **Blockchain Development Intern:** Project Management and Standardization Department, Hangzhou Qulian Technology Co., Ltd.

 ## News
 - **[Apri.
-2024]** Our manuscript _DataR2E Research and Prospects on the Value Release of Data Elements in Web 3.0_ is in submission.
+2024]** Our manuscript _DataR2E Research and Prospects on the Value Release of Data Elements in Web 3.0_ has been accepted.
 - **[May.
 2024]** Our manuscript _A Method for Verifying Blockchain Transaction Amounts Based on Digital Signatures_ has been accepted.

 ## Education